This Universal Sound Therapy healing session was designed specifically to help your body get rid of your addiction.

 For many people, what starts as casual use leads to addiction.
 Almost any addiction can cause serious, long-term consequences, including problems with physical and mental health, relationships, employment and the law.

-Universal Sound Therapy has developed a Healing Session CD specifically for “Addiction Help”.
-This CD has been designed to help your body get back to it’s normal healthy state.
+Universal Sound Therapy has developed a healing session specifically for “Addiction Help”.
+This session has been designed to help your body get back to its normal healthy state.
 It will help you regain control of your life and your body.
-This CD will also work very well when combined with other forms of therapy you may be considering or participating in.
+This will also work very well when combined with other forms of therapy you may be considering or participating in.

 Give our Universal Sound Therapy Healing Session on “Addiction Help” a try, you have everything to gain.